-GREGG WILLINGER, PRESIDENT AND CEO OF WILLINGER TALENT AGENCY, INC. (“WTA”), FOUNDED THE COMPANY IN LATE 2000 AFTER A HIGHLY SUCCESSFUL 8+YEAR RUN AT THE CONRAD SHADLEN CORPORATION, A NEW YORK CITY BASED TELEVISION NEWS TALENT AGENCY.
+GREGG WILLINGER, PRESIDENT AND CEO OF WILLINGER TALENT AGENCY, INC. (“WTA”), FOUNDED THE COMPANY IN LATE 2000 AFTER A HIGHLY SUCCESSFUL 8-YEAR RUN AT THE CONRAD SHADLEN CORPORATION, A NEW YORK CITY BASED TELEVISION NEWS TALENT AGENCY.
 HE STARTED WITH SHADLEN IN 1992 AS AN ATTORNEY/AGENT AND WITHIN THREE SHORT YEARS, HE WAS A VICE PRESIDENT AND A MEMBER OF THE BOARD OF DIRECTORS.
-IN EARLY 2001, WTA PURCHASED THE CONRAD SHADLEN CORPORATION
+IN EARLY 2001, WTA PURCHASED THE SHADLEN AGENCY.

 Known for his keen eye for talent, hard work ethic and superb negotiating skills, Willinger prides himself most on helping make people’s career dreams come true.
 He has helped reporters transition to prime time news anchors and has also helped his clients transition from news to sports, as he did for Lisa Salters.
-He discovered Lisa over 24 years ago as a local news reporter in Baltimore and moved her to ABC News as a correspondent.
-She now works for ESPN as a newsmagazine correspondent and a sideline reporter for the NBA and “Monday Night Football,” the most important property at the network.
+He discovered Lisa 28 years ago as a local news reporter in Baltimore and moved her to ABC News as a correspondent.
+She now works for ESPN as the host of “E60”, the popular newsmagazine, as well as a sideline reporter for ESPN/ABC’s coverage of the NBA and “Monday Night Football,” the most important property at the network.

 Born and raised in New Rochelle, New York, an honors graduate of the State University of New York at Binghamton with a B.A. in Political Science, he went on to acquire a Juris Doctor degree from the Benjamin N. Cardozo School of Law in New York City, where he served on the Moot Court Board and was Captain of the basketball team.
 In his third year of law school, he worked full-time at the William Morris Agency in New York City in its famous “agent training program.”
 It was there that he decided to pursue a career as a talent agent.